ABC 33/40: Creation of ABC 33/40

 ABC 33/40 began broadcasting as the ABC affiliate for Birmingham, Tuscaloosa, and Anniston on September 1, 1996.
 However, some viewers, particularly in Shelby and St. Clair counties—including the studio at Hoover—and south and east of Birmingham, struggled to receive an adequate signal from either transmitter.
 In October 1997, WJSU-TV's transmitter was moved from Blue Mountain near Anniston to Bald Rock Mountain, near Leeds.
 This solved some issues but created others in eastern Alabama.

 Within a year of launching, ABC 33/40 made national headlines.
 On April 30, 1997, it was the only ABC affiliate out of 223 stations that declined to screen "The Puppy Episode", an episode of the series Ellen in which Ellen DeGeneres came out as lesbian.
 General manager Jerry Heilman deemed the program unsuitable for family viewing, and ABC would not allow the program to be aired in a later time slot, so it opted not to air it at all.
-The station's move put a national spotlight on the gay community in Alabama; Birmingham Pride secured the use of Boutwell Memorial Auditorium to screen the episode.
+Birmingham Pride secured the use of Boutwell Memorial Auditorium to screen the episode.
 Some 2,500 people showed up, including national media outlets, as well as one of ABC 33/40's newscasters, Deborah Franklin, who called the decision "really embarrassing" for the station.
 By this time, the WBMA call sign was in use to promote the station; Allbritton acquired W58CK, a low-power station owned by Shirley H. James, which changed its call sign to WBMA-LP later that year.

 In June 1998, ABC parent The Walt Disney Company entered into negotiations to purchase the eight Allbritton stations and the LMAs with WJSU-TV and WJXX serving Jacksonville, Florida, reportedly offering the company more than $1 billion to acquire them.
 Negotiations between Disney and Allbritton broke down when the former dropped out of discussions to buy the stations the following month.

 The consolidation of WCFT and WJSU in the Birmingham media market led Nielsen Media Research to collapse the previously separate Tuscaloosa and Anniston Designated Market Areas in 1998, increasing the Birmingham market's population by 20 percent and moving it from the 51st- to the 39th-largest.
 By 2001, WBMA had established itself as a close second-place finisher to WBRC in local news ratings as WVTM slipped from second to third.
 Observers credited WBMA's entry into the market with making Birmingham TV news more competitive overall and increasing the quantity and quality of local sports coverage.